Department of Education and Child Development

 teachers and leaders in a diverse world.

 The program builds on the knowledge, skills, and values that students acquire through their liberal arts and science foundations.
-Teacher candidates graduating from the division will have the specialty area knowledge and professional dispositions, experiences,
+Teacher candidates graduating from the department will have the specialty area knowledge and professional dispositions, experiences,

 and skills, including technological skills, necessary for employment in their profession and for admission to graduate school.
 With the knowledge, skills, dispositions and experiences that candidates acquire, they will be able to function as competent

 and effective teachers and leaders who think critically and demonstrate effective problem-solving strategies that use technology to facilitate and enhance the learning of diverse students.

 PROGRAM LEARNING OUTCOMES (PLO’s):

 - Teachers establish a respectful environment for a diverse population of students.